hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-fs-file-permission admin readme.txt 0777

-The function changes file access permissions on the file system
+This function changes file access permissions on the file system

 *******************************************************************